markgw/uh-nlp19/docs/day2/index.md

 * Stanford CoreNLP (Using [https://corenlp.run/](https://corenlp.run/))

 Try parsing the text given in the first exercise using the tools.
-Come up with two other sentences containing some ambiguity, entities and/or noun chunks and try processing them using the tools.
+Compare the results by the tools.
+Now, parse the sentence "The quick brown fox jumps over the lazy dog" and compare the output.
+Try out a simple sentence (e.g. "I have a dog.").

-* From your observations, any differences between the functionalities and results of NLTK, spaCy and CoreNLP?
-Briefly discuss and provide the sentences you have tried.
+* From your observations, any differences between the results (e.g. parsed trees, POS tags, ... etc) of NLTK, spaCy and CoreNLP?
+Briefly discuss.
 * **Submit your answers**

 #### Other NLP tools (Optional)